Motion "Secure pensions thanks to comprehensively competent management of pension fund assets"

 Objective: The current principle of risk distribution is to be complemented with comprehensive risk management, which is to be incorporated into the existing reporting.

 Good risk management helps to avoid losses.
 Risk management should not be limited to the distribution of risks in the investment portfolios, but should become universal and take into account the specific risks of the individual pension funds.
 Comprehensive risk management then forms the basis for each pension fund in how it will make its investment decisions.
 Generating adequate returns is the core task of every pension fund.
 Strengthening risk management creates better opportunities to optimise the pension funds' returns without necessarily having to take more risks.

 Objective: The category limits should be eliminated.

 Every pension fund has a different risk structure, which is why fixed guidelines requiring all pension funds to follow the same rules do not make sense.
-When the investment guidelines were introduced in 1984, a ten-year bond issued by the Swiss Confederation yielded 4%, whereas it currently has a negative return.
-Especially in times of negative yields on government bonds and high fluctuations on the stock markets, an orientation towards fixed limits not only means low yields, but also a wrong security, which endangers the security of pensions.
-By eliminating the category limits, this deceptive security can be eliminated and the investment potential can be better realised.
+When the investment guidelines were introduced in 1984, a ten-year bond issued by the Swiss Confederation yielded 4%, whereas it currently is significantly below.
+By eliminating the category limits, the deceptive security can be eliminated and the investment potential can be better realised.
 The comparison with other countries shows that the third contributor can do more.